This article is part of a larger series on POS Systems.

 Step 1: Log In to Your Lightspeed Account

-Once you have an account set up, go to the Lightspeed website (www.lightspeedhq.com) and enter your login credentials to get to your dashboard.
+Once you have an account set up, go to the Lightspeed website and enter your login credentials to get to your dashboard.
 From there, you’ll see a vertical navigation bar on the left.
 Select “Inventory.”

 Step 2: Add Your Products

-1. Adding Products From a Database
+1. Importing Products From a Database

-If you have a spreadsheet with the product information, Lightspeed can import everything for you.
-To do this, click on Inventory and then Import Items.
+If you have a spreadsheet with your product information, Lightspeed can import everything for you.
+To do this, click first on “Inventory” and then “Import Items.”

-In the upper right corner, you’ll see a green + New Import button.
+In the upper right corner, you’ll see a green “+ New Import” button.
 Click that.